 The Perfect Latte

-But the question remains: What sets a latte apart from other coffee drinks?
-It’s all about the ingredients and the preparation process.
+What sets a latte apart from other coffee drinks is the ingredients and the preparation process.
 A typical latte is made with six to eight ounces of steamed milk and one shot of espresso.
 Larger lattes are often made with a double shot of espresso.
 The beverage may also be topped with foam for both flavor and presentation.

 A latte is similar to a cappuccino, but it has less foamed milk and more steamed milk.
 A macchiato has no steamed milk whatsoever, but it does have the latte’s familiar espresso and foamed milk.